-Recognize that domestic violence is a continuum and an episode of violence committed by the victim requires investigation into the circumstances around the aggression, the elements and circumstances of the continuum of such violence, the emotional and psychological impact on the victim suspect and how these features can affect their behaviour, consider:
+Recognise that domestic violence is a continuum, and an episode of violence committed by the victim requires investigation into the circumstances around the aggression, the elements, and circumstances of the continuum of such violence, the emotional and psychological impact on the victim and suspect and how these features can affect their behaviour.
+Consider:

 Primary aggressor analysis